World Cup 2018 - which 32 teams have qualified for Russia?

 Premier League players: None

 Who's the boss?
 Good question.
-Bert van Marwijk steered the team through qualification but left just days after the successful conclusion of the campaign and was replaced by former Argentina coach Edgardo Bauza but he has since been sacked after just five games in charge.
+Bert van Marwijk steered the team through qualification but left just days after the successful conclusion of the campaign.
+He was replaced by former Argentina coach Edgardo Bauza but he has since been sacked after just five games in charge.

 Pedigree: No Asian team has a better World Cup pedigree than the side nicknamed the Taegeuk Warriors.
 South Korea's goalless draw against Uzbekistan secured a place at a 10th finals and the tournament in Russia will be the ninth World Cup in a row in which they have featured.

 Key player: Son Heung-min has showcased his trickery at Tottenham and is the stand-out name on the team sheet.
 He has managed just one international goal since the start of 2016 however, as the side have struggled in front of goal.
 And keep an eye out for Lee Dong-gook who came on as a substitute in their final qualifier and will be 39 by the time the World Cup comes around.
 The former Middlesbrough striker boasts 105 caps spanning 19 years.

 Premier League players: Ki Sung-yueng (Swansea), Son Heung-min (Tottenham)